ai-pipestream/pipestream-engine/docs/architecture/02-processing-loop.md

 ### Processing Steps
 - **Node Configuration Lookup**: Retrieves the specific settings for the current node from the in-memory graph cache.
-- **Document Hydration**: Ensures the full document data is available, fetching it from the repository service if only a reference was provided.
+- **Document Hydration (Level 1)**: Ensures the full document data is available, fetching it from the repository service if only a reference was provided.
 - **Filter Evaluation**: Checks a CEL (Common Expression Language) condition to decide if the node's logic should be applied or if the document should bypass this node.
 - **Pre-mapping Transforms**: Applies data transformations to the document before it is sent to the module.
+- **Blob Hydration (Level 2)**: If the module needs blob content (e.g., parsers), fetches the binary data from the repository service.
 - **Module Execution**: Calls the remote module service via gRPC and handles the response.
 - **Post-mapping Transforms**: Applies further transformations to the output document received from the module.
 - **Metadata Update**: Records the execution history and updates stream-level information.